royn5618/Talks_Resources/PyConSriLanka2023/ReadMe.md

-# Repository for the Demo:
+# Repository for the Demo

 https://github.com/royn5618/ProfileSummaryGeneratorChatGPT